erhsparks/app_academy_prepwork/environment-setup.md

 you!
 Floobits has good voice and video integration, which makes communicating with your partner much easier.
-It also has a built-in workspace feature, which gives you a directory structure for organizing your files.
+It also has a built-in workspace feature, which gives you a directory structure for organizing your files ([here's a guide on that][floobits-setup]).
 If you decide that the web editor isn't your style, Floobits also supports [Sublime Text][sublime-text], a powerful cross-platform editor very similar to [Atom][atom-editor], which we use in the main course.
 Given these advantages, we feel that Floobits is the logical choice of editor for the pre-course.
 You will need to set up an account and a workspace, and add your partner as a collaborator before you'll be able to pair.

 [floobits]: http://www.floobits.com/
+[floobits-setup]: ./floobits/
 [sublime-text]: http://www.sublimetext.com/
 [atom-editor]: https://atom.io/